 A 5 day notice demands that the tenant pay ALL past due rent, late fees, and other outstanding fees in full within 5 days.
 If, the tenant attempts to tender the full amount owed within the 5 day period then it must be accepted.
 A landlord can not reject the full outstanding balance owed and then turn-around and try to evict them for non-payment of rent.

-It is important to note that if an Arizona landlord accepts even one dollar from a tenant then they cannot be evicted in that same calendar month.
+It is important to note that if an Arizona landlord accepts a partial payment, even one dollar from a tenant then they cannot be evicted in that same calendar month for non-payment of rent.

 If rent is not tendered within 5 days then an eviction lawsuit can be filed with the appropriate Arizona justice court.
 Within 6 days of filing the Complaint an eviction hearing will be held.

-If you are an Arizona landlord and need help evicting a tenant then contact the Dunaway Law Group at 480-389-6529 or by message us HERE.
+If you are an Arizona landlord and need help evicting a tenant then contact the Dunaway Law Group at 480-702-1608 or by messaging us HERE.

 * The information provided is informational only, does not constitute legal advice, and will not create an attorney-client or attorney-prospective client relationship.
 Additionally, the Dunaway Law Group, PLC limits its practice to the State of Arizona.